Rape Aggression Defense (R.A.D) Program

 The objective of the R.A.D. program is to develop and enhance the options of self-defense so they may become viable considerations to a woman who may be attacked.

-The goal is to eliminate the general myths that women may have regarding rape and sexual assault, such as:
+The goal is to dismiss some of the general myths that are associated with rape and sexual assault, such as:

 - “It will never happen to me.”